Bamboo from series In Between by Julia Fullerton-Batten

 2023

-• Work on Grace/Fury commenced in November 2023 with a first development phase with local artists.
-Lindy Hume and Gabby Rose conducted a three-session exploration with 5 teenage performers from FLING Physical Theatre.
-They were invited to explore movement and storytelling modes to build a rhythmic travelling movement sequence in response to text excerpts from The Furies,Part 3 of the Oresteia by Aeschylus (first performed in 458 BC).
-This work will be the basis of the chorus movement vocabulary.
+• Work on Grace/Fury commences in November 2023.
+Lindy Hume and Gabby Rose conducted a three-session exploration with 5 teenage performers from FLING Physical Theatre who were invited to explore movement and storytelling modes to build a rhythmic travelling movement sequence in response to text excerpts from The Furies, from the Oresteia by Aeschylus (first performed in 458 BC).

 • Percussionist/composer David Hewitt created/recorded a short sequence for the FLING sessions, beginning the process of merging text and percussion underscore.